 DAY 6: Taormina - Free day

 Enjoy a free day to relax on Sicily's beautiful beaches, or explore the island's quaint towns.
-The town of Taormina itself is one of Italy’s most popular summer destinations, perched on the side of a mountain and offering medieval churches, a castle and Greek amphitheater.
-For those looking to explore further afield, you can choose our optional excursion to Syracuse.
-The Sicilian town of Syracuse is listed by UNESCO as a World Heritage Site and is notable for its rich Greek history, culture and amphitheatres.
-Here, you will have time explore the town as well as ancient Greek and Roman ruins including the Theatre of Syracuse and the Ear of Dionysius.
+The town of Taormina itself is one of Italy’s most popular summer destinations, perched on the side of a mountain and offering medieval churches, a castle and Greek amphitheatre.
+For those looking to explore further afield on their Italian tour, speak to your tour leader for their recommendations, including boat tours of the beautiful coast line, paragliding and 'Godfather' tours.

 DAY 7: Taormina - Catania - Agrigento